For more information contact:

 - Approve changes to a work schedule.

-- Appoint hourly employment if so designated by appointing authority (not temporary AP or faculty appointments).
+- Appoint hourly employment if so designated by appointing authority (not temporary AP or faculty positions).

 In order to provide internal fiscal control, the designated subordinate should not be the same employee who is assigned responsibility for temporary employment payroll functions.